 Consider experimenting with heterorhabditis bacteriophora, a type of beneficial nematode that can help rid your lawn of a wide array of pest insects.

-- Easy to apply and Harmless to humans and pets.
+- Easy to apply and can be use around humans and pets.

 - Our Live Beneficial Nematodes are Guaranteed Fresh and Alive!